Stay informed with the latest updates on coronavirus (COVID-19). Find out more >>

 Chronic disease

-• Further investigation with UEC, LFT and ESR may be indicated depending on clinical history.
+• Further investigation (eg UEC, LFT and ESR) may be indicated depending on clinical features

 Blood loss